 You can overcome all these by deploying the right IT solutions.
 But don’t IT solutions increase spending instead?
 Au contraire.
 The last couple of decades have seen the rise of IT solutions that help companies realise obvious cost savings in no time.

 Company inefficiencies are largely due to outdated systems and procedures.
 These systems and procedures were not built for the dynamic and complex business environments of today that are being shaped by increasingly onerous regulations, fierce and growing competition, significant economic upswings and downturns, new battlefronts (like the Web) and logistical strategies (like outsourcing), and IT-savvy crooks.

 So when your employees force outdated systems to meet today’s business demands, they’re just not able to deliver.
 At least not efficiently.

-Another major cause of inefficiency is the discordancy among departments, business units, and even individual staff members themselves.
-There are those who still use highly personalized spreadsheets and other disparate applications, which make data consolidation take forever and the financial close a perennial headache.
+Another major cause of inefficiency is the discordance among departments, business units, and even individual staff members themselves.
+There are those who still use highly personalised spreadsheets and other disparate applications, which make data consolidation take forever and the financial close a perennial headache.

-Costly devices like mobile phones, netbooks, and tablet PCs, which are supposedly designed to provide better communication, are not fully maximized.
-If these are subsidized by the company, then they also contribute to company inefficiency.
+Costly devices like mobile phones, netbooks, and tablet PCs, which are supposedly designed to provide better communication, are not fully maximised.
+If these are subsidised by the company, then they also contribute to company inefficiency.